jyoung4242/Ex-GOAP-test/goapblog.md

 - Fire weapon
 - Duck

-And these actions will have a cost component, time or energy is common, and the actions will be linked together to form a sequence of actions that constitutes 'plan'.
+These actions should have a cost component, time or energy is common, and the actions will be linked together to form a sequence of actions that constitutes 'plan'.

 What is unique about components of an action beyond cost, is the precondition and effect components.
 These are super important.